AlexBaranowski/bash-bushido-book/chapters/02-most-important-shortcuts.md

 - `alt` + `b`ackward

-## Remove from the cursor position to the end of the word.
+## Remove from the cursor position to the end of the word
 You might already notice that some shortcuts have a more **powerful** version when you hit `alt` key instead of `ctrl` key. `ctrl` + `d` removes one character when `alt` +`d` removes the whole word.